 A basic cable package will get you dozens of games, especially if you have NBA TV and regional sports networks, but if you want every game, check out NBA LEAGUE PASS.

 This add-on sports package delivers every live, out-of-market NBA game that isn’t already scheduled to air nationally throughout the regular season.
 It also includes Summer League and pre-season games, All Star weekend coverage and the NBA playoffs.
 An NBA LEAGUE PASS subscription also comes with NBA TV, an added bonus if you don’t already get the channel.

-NBA LEAGUE PASS is available from most major TV providers, including AT&T U-verse, Cox, DISH, DIRECTV, Spectrum and Xfinity.
+NBA LEAGUE PASS is available from most major TV providers, including AT&T, Cox, DISH, DIRECTV, Spectrum and Xfinity.
 The sports package will cost you a single fee of around $200, or, depending on your TV provider, a monthly fee of around $30 for the season.

 What if I just want to follow one NBA team?